Below are answers to some of our most frequently asked questions. If you don’t see your question, feel free to contact us!

 Additionally, sexual violence is frequently an invisible issue, as the stigma and shame associated with these acts leave many victims suffering in silence.
 Red lipstick is highly ACCESSIBLE, VISIBLE, and (as it is worn on the lips) encourages wearers to be SEEN…and HEARD.
 As a result, it gives us an easy way to begin important conversations with people in our lives, while demonstrating solidarity and support for all those affected.

 People of all ages and genders can experience sexual violence, not just women.
 The red lipstick in this campaign is not a symbol of women as victims.
 Instead, we use red lipstick as a weapon and a tool to create visibility and combat the damaging myths and victim-blaming attitudes that lead many survivors (from all walks of life) to suffer in silence.
 This is not a “women’s issue,” it is a human issue.
-To learn more about how and why it’s so important for men (in particular) to get involved, click here.
+To learn more about how and why it’s so important for men to get involved, click here.

 Unless you wear red lipstick on a daily basis, sporting such a bold color for an entire month will very likely cause people to take notice.
 However, it’s true that people will not automatically know why you’re wearing it.
 So, we encourage participants to TALK,TALK, TALK!!!
 Let your friends and family know what you are doing and why this cause is important to you.
 Maybe even get a group together for encouragement and support during the month.
 If a cashier or coworker remarks, “I love your lipstick!” you can say, “Thanks.
 I’m wearing it for a cause!”
 Then you have a great opportunity to talk about the campaign and why you’re participating.

 If this feels too vulnerable, you can also post RML photos and updates throughout the month on Facebook, Instagram, and Twitter…blog about your experience…or even create a video!
 See ‘Warriors’ page for examples.